National Assistant Swimming Teacher Award

 - Swimming Strokes: Front Crawl, Back Crawl, Breaststroke, Butterfly, Inverted Breaststroke, Life Saving Side Stroke

 - Other Aquatic Skills Relevant to the Teaching of Swimming

 - The course will consist of a minimum of 24 hours theory and 8 hours poolside practice.

 - Candidates must be at least 16 years of age.

-- Ideally, candidates should have an IWS Swimming Teachers’ Lifesaving Award or Safety 4 Award or equivalent before starting the course.
+- Ideally, candidates should have a Water Safety Ireland Swimming Teachers’ Lifesaving Award or Safety 4 Award or equivalent before starting the course.